-I. Aesthetics

-Woul d the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact a) Have a substantial adverse effect on a scenic vista? b) Substantially damage off-reservation scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway? c) Create a new source of substantial light or glare, which would adversely affect day or nighttime views of historic buildings or views in the area?
+I. Aesthetics Woul d the pro ject: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact a) Have a s substantial adverse effect on a scenic vista? b) including tially damage off-reservation scenic resources, g, but not limited to, trees, rock outcroppings, and buildings within a state scenic highway? c) would ad new source of substantial light or glare, which dversely affect day or nighttime views of historics or views in the area?
 II.
-Agricultural and Forest Resources

-Woul d the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact a) Involve changes in the existing environment, which, due to their location or nature, could result in conversion of off-reservation farmland to non-agricultural use or conversion of off-reservation forest land to non-forest use?
+Agricultural and Forest Resources Woul d the pro ject: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact a) their loca off-reser changes in the existing environment, which, due to ation or nature, could result in conversion of vation farmland to non-agricultural use or on of off-reservation forest land to non-forest use?
 III.
-Air Quality

-Woul d the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact a) Conflict with or obstruct implementation of the applicable air quality plan? b) Violate any air quality standard or contribute to an existing or projected air quality violation?
+Air Quality Woul d the pro ject: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact a) Conflict quality p with or obstruct implementation of the applicable air lan?

-Woul d the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact c) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non- attainment under an applicable federal or state ambient air quality standard (including releasing emissions, which exceed quantitative thresholds for ozone precursors)? d) Expose off-reservation sensitive receptors to substantial pollutant concentrations? e) Create objectionable odors affecting a substantial number of people off-reservation?
+Woul d the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact b) Violate any applicable air quality standard or contribute to an existing or projected air quality violation? c) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard (including releasing emissions, which exceed quantitative thresholds for ozone precursors)? d) Expose off-reservation sensitive receptors to substantial pollutant concentrations? e) Create objectionable odors affecting a substantial number of people off-reservation?